 This morning, Governor Stephen Poloz announced that the Bank of Canada (BoC) would leave its overnight lending rate at 1.00% for another seven (7) weeks.
 Since any change to the overnight rate would directly result in a fluctuation of Prime rate, this is good news for variable rate mortgage holders and anyone who carries a loan attached to Prime.

-Before each of the BoC’s interest rate announcements, Bloomberg polls 20-30 economists to see what they think the announcement will include.
+Before each of the Bank of Canada interest rate announcements, Bloomberg polls 20-30 economists to see what they think the announcement will include.
 This time, Bloomberg polled 22 economists, all of whom believed the overnight rate would remain unchanged – and they were correct.
 But many also made it clear they would be paying attention to how the BoC characterized recent improvements in the economy.
 Here’s what Poloz included in today’s press release:

 “Canada’s economy is showing signs of a broadening recovery.
 Stronger exports are beginning to be reflected in increased business investment and employment.
 This suggests that the hoped-for sequence of rebuilding that will lead to balanced and self-sustaining growth may finally have begun.
 However, the lower profile for oil and other commodity prices will weigh on the Canadian economy.”